authelia/authelia/docs/content/en/reference/guides/templating.md

 #### mindent

-Similar function to `nindent` except it falls back to `indent` if there are no newlines, and includes the YAML multiline formatting string provided.
+Similar function to `nindent` except it skips indenting if there are no newlines, and includes the YAML multiline formatting string provided.
 Input is in the format of `(int, string, string)`.

 ##### mindent example